Irshadahmadkhan1/Task-Managing-App/README.md

     1. mvnw package
     2. Open a web browser to http://localhost:8309

-As you add and update tasks in the app you can verify the changes in the database through the PostgreSQL console.
+As you add and update tasks in the app you can verify the changes in the database through the MySQL console.
 ## Task Properties
 Each task has the following properties: